 Apply for a small business loan today

 It only takes a few minutes to apply for a flexible business loan from Fleximize.
-Also, the team is always ready to make a speedy lending decision, so you can focus on building your business.
+Our team is always ready to make a speedy lending decision, so you can focus on building your business.
 Click on Apply Now to get things started.

-Or call the team at Fleximize to ask about your lending options.
-Give them a call on 0207 100 0110.
+You can also call the team at Fleximize on 0207 100 0110 to ask about your lending options.

-There's also The Ultimate Guide to Business Funding – a fantastic resource to help you research the different types of business financing.
+It's also well worth looking at The Ultimate Guide to Business Funding – a fantastic resource to help you research the different types of business financing currently available to you.